 As a result, the clipping-related signal at pin 25 takes the form of pulses, which are perfectly syncronized with each single clipping event in the music program and reflect the same duration time (fig. 13).
 Applications making use of this facility usually operate a filtering/integration of the pulses train through passive R-C networks and realize a volume (or tone bass) stepping down in association with microprocessor-driven audioprocessors.

-The maximum load that pin 25 can sustain is $1 \text{K} \Omega$ .
+The maximum load that pin 25 can sustain is $1 \mathrm{K}\Omega$ .

-Due to its operating principles, the clipping detector has to be viewed mainly as a power-depend-Figure 12: Diagnostics circuit.
+Due to its operating principles, the clipping detector has to be viewed mainly as a power-dependent feature rather than frequency-dependent.
+This means that clipping state will be immediately signaled out whenever a fixed power level is reached, regardless of the audio frequency.

+Figure 12: Diagnostics circuit.